-The Conference was launched in Prague, at the Institute, with support from the U.S. Department of State, and with personal involvement and commitment of United States Supreme Court Chief Justice John Roberts and Associate Justice Sandra Day O’Connor.
-The Conference is now a self-sustaining body that meets annually in one of the countries represented.
-The Conference continues to flourish and since its inception has rotated between member states, each year hosted by a Chief Justice from a different country.
-Conferences over the past several years have been hosted by Chief Justices from Albania (2012), Montenegro (2013), Georgia (2014), Croatia (2015), Serbia (2016), Hungary (2017), Lithuania (2018) and Slovakia (2019).
+The Conference was launched in Prague, at the Institute, with the personal involvement and commitment of United States Supreme Court Chief Justice John Roberts and Associate Justice Sandra Day O’Connor.
+The Conference continues to be a self-sustaining body that meets annually in one of the participating countries.
+Conferences over the past several years have been hosted by the Chief Justices of Albania (2012), Montenegro (2013), Georgia (2014), Croatia (2015), Serbia (2016), Hungary (2017), Lithuania (2018) and Slovakia (2019).
 The 2020 Conference was held online, hosted by the Supreme Court of Azerbaijan.

 The CEELI Institute continues to provide guidance and expertise to the Conference, led by the efforts of CEELI Institute Board member, Judge John M. Walker, former Chief Judge of the U.S. Court of Appeals for the Second Circuit.
 Judge Walker is joined in this effort by Judge Clifford J. Wallace, former Chief Judge of the U.S. Court of Appeals for the Ninth Circuit, whose extensive experience includes establishing a similar conference for the countries of Asia and the Pacific.

-Among the notable achievements of the Conference was the signing, in 2015, of a Statement of Principles of the Independence of the Judiciary (known now as the Brijuni Statement after the name of the seaside Croatian town where the document was drafted).
+Among the notable achievements of the Conference was the signing, in 2015, of a Statement of Principles of the Independence of the Judiciary (known now as the Brijuni Statement after the name of the seaside Croatian town where it was drafted).
 The Brijuni Statement represents a reaffirmation of a long-held and shared belief amongst its signatories in judicial independence as critical to upholding the rule of law.
 Nineteen Supreme Courts have now signed the Statement, and it has been translated into six languages.
 The Statement is an important affirmation of judicial independence in a region where that principle continues to be undermined and challenged.

 Central & Eastern European Judicial Exchange Network

-Since 2012, the CEELI Institute has been supporting the Central and East European Judicial Exchange Network, comprised of some of the best and brightest young judges from eighteen countries in the region who have come together to share best practices on issues of judicial independence, transparency, accountability, efficiency, and ethics.
-The judges are increasingly concerned about coping with the external pressures—political, societal, media—that work to undermine judicial independence in the region.To date, the Network has brought together over 100 young, reform-minded judges from across the region on an ongoing basis to pursue projects designed to promote judicial independence and institutional reform.
+Since 2012, the CEELI Institute has fostered and supported its Central and East European Judicial Exchange Network, comprised of some of the best and brightest rising judges from eighteen countries in the region who regularly come together to share best practices on issues of judicial independence, transparency, accountability, efficiency, and ethics.

-EU Criminal Procedure: Partnering with the Association of Croatian Judges
+Judicial Training on EU Law and Treaties: Partnering with the Association of Croatian Judges

 Providing Lifelines for Syrian Judges in Exile

-In 2018, the CEELI Institute was requested to conduct several sessions of its signature course, “Judging in a Democratic Society,” at locations across Myanmar.
-The course was initially developed for delivery in Central and Eastern Europe as those countries transitioned to fully democratic societies with fully independent judiciaries.
-More recently, the course was successfully adapted for the Tunisian judiciary, with almost one thousand Tunisian judges participating in the course with an overwhelmingly positive response.
-The program addresses several key issues common to judiciaries everywhere, especially in countries aspiring for a more democratic order.
-Topics addressed include judicial independence, relations with other branches of government, relations of the judiciary with the public and the media, judicial ethics, the role of judicial organizations, case management, and court administration.
-There is a particular emphasis on human rights law, both domestic and international.
-The course design is one of facilitated discussion, rather than lectures.
-Participants explore a number of hypothetical situations and are called upon to work through the application of international standards and to explore practical ways to address problems that they encounter.
+The program addressed several key issues common to judiciaries everywhere, especially in countries aspiring for a more democratic order.
+Topics addressed included judicial independence, relations with other branches of government, relations of the judiciary with the public and the media, judicial ethics, the role of judicial organizations, case management, and court administration.
+There was a particular emphasis on human rights law, both domestic and international.
+The course design was one of facilitated discussion, rather than lectures.
+Participants explored a number of hypothetical situations and were called upon to work through the application of international standards and to explore practical ways to address problems that they encounter.
 The Myanmar sessions were held over a multi-week period in Yangon, Nay Pyi Taw and Mandalay, with over 100 judges participating.